tajiknomi/Browsers_MasterKey_Extractor/README.md

 ## 1) Extract Master Keys
 This module is writted in C++; when run on the target machine, It which extract the "Master key" which is used to encrypt the browsers data.

-## 2) Decrypt data (These scripts are the modified form of https://github.com/unode/firefox_decrypt)
+## 2) Decrypt data
-A python module to decrypt the encrypted data using master key.
+A python module to decrypt the encrypted data using master key (These scripts are the modified form of https://github.com/unode/firefox_decrypt).

 ## How to build